-- anemia associated with chronic disease: blood transfusions or synthetic hormone injections to stimulate red blood cell production
+- Anemia related to chronic disease – treatment of the underlying disease, blood transfusions, or synthetic hormone injections to boost red blood cell production

-- aplastic anemia: blood transfusions to boost red blood cell levels
+- Aplastic anemia – medications and blood transfusions to boost red blood cell levels

-- anemia related to autoimmune disorders: drugs that suppress the immune system
+- Anemia related to autoimmune disorders – drugs to suppress the immune system

-- anemia associated with bone marrow disease: medications, chemotherapy or bone marrow transplant
+- Anemia related to bone marrow disease – medication, chemotherapy or bone marrow transplant

-- sickle cell anemia: oxygen, blood transfusions, folic acid supplements, antibiotics, bone marrow transplant or drugs
+- Sickle cell anemia – medications, oxygen, blood transfusions, folic acid supplements, antibiotics, bone marrow transplant

-- thalassemia: blood transfusions, folic acid supplements, splenectomy, or bone marrow transplant
+- Thalassemia – blood transfusions, folic acid supplements, spleen removal, or bone marrow transplant